Successful travel writing requires a lot of creativity. Dreaming up salable story

-I always ask my writers to insert more information into their query letters before they send them off.
+Inevitable, I ask my writers to insert more information into their query letters before they send them off.

-There’s a myth circulating that query letters should be kept short.
-This is okay to a point, but you are also obliged to give the editor enough detail to show him or her that you know enough about your topic to write a good story about it.
+There’s a myth circulating that query letters should be short.
+You are obliged to give the editor enough detail to show him or her that you know enough about your topic to write a good story about it.

-Sending scant details in a query letter is far more likely to get your query email deleted than sending too much information.
+Sending scant details in a query letter is far more likely to get your query email deleted than if you send too much information.
 It also saves the editor the extra effort of requesting more details from you, if they like your story concept.